Mmarcos01/data-structures-and-algorithms/python/linked_list/README.md

 # Challenge Summary 2
-Return the node’s value that is k places from the tail of the linked list.
+Write a function that returns the node’s value that is k places from the tail of the linked list.

+## Whiteboard Process

 ![](linked-list-kth.PNG)